 A great question if the interview has been going great and you want to know the type of competition your up against.

-By probing for where they have interviewed recently it will give you a better timeline on if you should act quickly and extend a job offer.
+By probing for where the candidate has interviewed recently.
+You can establish better timeline on if you should act quickly and extend a job offer.

 25. Do you have any questions for me?

 If you pose this question to interviewees, the more interesting and more passionate ones will most likely have a wide variety of questions they wish to ask.

 The ones who are more thoughtful and are interested in the job will be the most likely ones to ask intelligent, informative questions which will enrich the interview process.